 The wrist pin often is loose enough that it can be pushed out to one side with my finger.
 This one is easy to slide.

 When the pin if far enough out the other side, I grab it and twist it while pulling it out to get it far enough out that the piston is free of the connecting rod.
 I hang on to the piston while doing this so I can feel when it is free.
-When it is I slide the cylinder with the piston off the connecting rod.
-Then, while holding the piston, I remove the cylinder to free the piston and then I remove the from between the cylinder studs.
+When the piston is free from the wrist pin, I can slide the cylinder with the piston still inside off the cylinder studs.
+But before I slide the cylinder any further off the cylinder studs, I use some green garden wire and wrap it around the connecting rod and tie the wire over the top two cylinder studs to suspend the connecting rod.

 If you failed to secure the connecting rod from falling at this point, it can fall and nick the machined surface of the engine block.
 That will cause an oil leak.
 You do not want that to happen.

-If you wish, you can keep the piston in the cylinder and remove them together.
-In fact, if you want, you can pull the cylinder off the piston just far enough to expose the wrist pin but not far enough to allow the piston rings to exit the cylinder.
-After you push the wrist pin far enough out to slide the piston off the connecting rod, you can remove the cylinder with the piston captive inside it.
-This is a good way to do this when the reason to remove the cylinder and piston is to install new push rod tube seals.
-This method does not disturb the rings nor risk breaking them when you insert the piston into the cylinder.
+If you wish, you can keep the piston in the cylinder and if you are careful, you can pull the cylinder off the piston just far enough to expose the wrist pin and snap ring but not far enough to allow the piston rings to exit the cylinder.
+After you push the wrist pin far enough out to slide the piston off the connecting rod, you can remove the cylinder with the piston and rings captive inside it.
+This is a good way to remove the cylinder and piston when all you need to do is install new push rod tube seals.
+That way you don’t disturb the rings nor risk breaking them when you insert the piston back into the cylinder.

 On the bottom of the cylinder is the push rod tubes with the rubber seals.
 These are hard as a rock which is why they are leaking.